 Google Analytics (via MonsterInsights): This is an absolute must-have.
 Google Analytics is a free tool that allows you to track how many people are visiting your website, where your visitors are finding you, pages they visit, and a whole lot more.
 The MonsterInsights plugin lets you set Google Analytics up in just a few clicks.

 Yoast SEO: This is another must-have.
 SEO stands for search engine optimization, which is the process of achieving better rankings and higher-quality traffic from search engines.
-In a nutshell, the Yoast SEO plugin will allow you to optimize your site for search engines much more easily than you could do otherwise.
+The Yoast SEO plugin will allow you to easily optimize your site for search engines.
 It’s an excellent way for beginners to get started with SEO.

 OptinMonster: OptinMonster provides a set of tools that help you convert more of your visitors into sales.
 They have great software – my favorite is the exit-intent popup, which shows an offer to users as they are about to leave your site.
 However, I’d recommend not installing it at this stage.
-OptinMonster is the first paid tool on the list, and it’s better to start the free trial after you build out your website.
+OptinMonster is the first paid tool on the list, and it’s better to start the free trial after you build out your website and start getting some traffic.

 Note that you’ll need to configure some of the plugins before they start working on your site.
 After you’ve installed the plugins, you can configure them on the WordPress Dashboard.